meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 _* This guide will use Python for code examples, but the concepts aren't limited to Python specifically.
 So even if you don't know Python, we'd encourage you to read along anyway._

 ## Traditional unit tests based on examples

 Most often, software testing is done using **example-based testing**.
 This means you test that for a given argument, you get a known return value.
 This return value is known because, well, you provided that value as a sample.
 So when the you run the function or test system, it then asserts the actual result against that sample return value.

 Let's look at an example.
 Say we wanted to write a function called `sort_this_list` that takes a [list](https://docs.python.org/3/tutorial/introduction.html#lists) as an argument and returns the same list organized in ascending order.
+To do this, we'll use the built-in Python [`sorted`](https://docs.python.org/3/library/functions.html#sorted) function.

 It might look like the following: